 Participating Interest is sometimes referred to as a consenting party’s interest.
 It refers to the cost-bearing interest of a Party.
 Refer to the Agreement to see if it contains a definition and ensure the definitions are consistent.

-“Payroll Burden and Benefits” means payroll-related costs other than salary and wages, such as payroll taxes, employee benefits, worker’s compensation insurance, unemployment taxes, and time-off pay.
+“Payroll Burden and Benefits” means payroll-related costs other than salary and wages, such as payroll taxes, employee benefits, workers’ compensation insurance, unemployment taxes, and time-off pay.

 This term does not include Personal Expenses or the administrative cost for handling payroll and benefits.